eitansuez/mcp-workshop/docs/resource-server.md

 The full flow functions:  Click _Connect_ and confirm that you can still list tools and call the `echo` tool as before.

+_Disconnect_ from the MCP Server and terminate the application.

 ## Summary

 Congrats!
 Basic OAuth authorization is functioning.